Gynostemma pentaphyllum: Distribution and habitat

 G. pentaphyllum is one of about 17 species in the genus Gynostemma, including nine species endemic to China.
 However, G. pentaphyllum has a wide distribution outside of China, ranging from India and Bangladesh to Southeast Asia to Japan and Korea as well as to New Guinea.
 In China, it grows in forests, thickets, and roadsides on mountain slopes at elevations of 300–3200 m above sea level.

 Jiaogulan is a vine hardy to USDA zone 8 in which it may grow as a short lived perennial plant.
 It can be grown as an annual in most temperate climates, in well-drained soil with full sun.
 It does not grow well in cold climates with temperatures below freezing.

-Chemistry and toxicity

-Constituents of G. pentaphyllum include sterols, saponin, flavonoids, and chlorophyll.
-Gypenosides have been extracted from its leaves.
-Some saponin compounds are the same as those found in ginseng roots.
-While there have been in vitro studies on toxicity, there have been no clinical trials, therefore no information is available about human toxicity.

 Uses

-The plant is used in folk medicine, typically as an herbal tea, but may be used as an alcohol extract or in dietary supplements.
-It has not seen widespread use in traditional Chinese medicine (TCM), being adopted only in the past 20 years, because it grows far from central China where TCM evolved; consequently, it was not included in the standard pharmacopoeia of the TCM system.
-Before then, it was a locally-known herb used primarily in mountainous regions of southern China and in northern Vietnam.
-It is described by the local inhabitants as the "immortality herb" (仙草, xiān cǎo), because a large number of elderly people within Guizhou Province reported consuming the plant regularly.
+The plant is used in folk medicine, typically as a herbal tea, but may be used as an alcohol extract or in dietary supplements.
+It has not seen widespread use in traditional Chinese medicine, being adopted only in the past 20 years, and grows mainly in Guizhou province.

 In the European Union, jiaogulan is considered a novel food following a 2012 court ruling that prohibited its sale as food.

 Research

 Some limited research has assessed the potential for jiaogulan to affect such disorders as cardiovascular diseases, hyperlipidemia, or type 2 diabetes, but these studies were too preliminary to allow any conclusion that it was beneficial.
-A small trial suggested mild anxiety reducing effects, though these were not statistically significant.